MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-8-assign-a-category-page-and-a-catalog-item-page-to-a-term.md

 ![Audio Page](../media/OTCSP_AudioPage.png)

-This is good, because when we created a category page in [Stage 7: Upload page layouts and create new pages in a publishing site in SharePoint Server](stage-7-upload-page-layouts-and-create-new-pages-in-a-publishing-site.md), we created an empty page.
-To display content, we'll have to add Search Web Parts.
-We'll explain how to do this in the next article.
+This lack of much content is good, because when we created a category page in [Stage 7: Upload page layouts and create new pages in a publishing site in SharePoint Server](stage-7-upload-page-layouts-and-create-new-pages-in-a-publishing-site.md), we created an empty page.
+To display content, we'll have to add Search Web Parts, which we'll explain in the next article.

 ### About the friendly URL for category pages
 <a name="BKMK_AboutTheFriendlyURLForCategoryPages"> </a>